 In people with agoraphobia, the brain cannot tell the difference between perceived fear and actual danger.

-According to the National Institute of Mental Health (NIMH), 1.3% of adults in the United States experience agoraphobia at some point in their lifetime.
+According to the National Institute of Mental Health (NIMH),

 However, certain groups are likely to be at higher risk of stress from the outbreak, including people with agoraphobia.
 The current situation can affect people with this condition differently.